jrandj/aws-security-specialty/README.md

 1. Recommend methods for host hardening and monitoring.

-    * AWs provides the EC2 image builder, which is a a solution to create a base AMI and apply customisation in this image that could include configuration hardening, installation, or removal of software, automated tests, and distribution of this new AMI.
+    * AWS provides the EC2 image builder, which is a a solution to create a base AMI and apply customisation in this image that could include configuration hardening, installation, or removal of software, automated tests, and distribution of this new AMI.
 AWS Inspector can be executed during the AMI build to execute a vulnerability scan and generate a result and based on this result the AMI build will stop or continue.
 If there is a vulnerability in the build, you can apply automated scripts to update the build.

     * Dedicated instances and dedicated hosts have dedicated hardware.
 Dedicated instances are charged by the instance, and dedicate hosts are charged by the host.
 If you have specific regulatory requirements or licensing conditions, choose dedicated hosts.
 Dedicated instances may share the same hardware with other AWS instances from the same account that are not dedicated.